-Child Growth and Development (3) UC:CSU
+1 Child Growth and Development (3) UC:CSU

 Equivalent to Psychology 11.
 Credit not given for both courses.
-Department of Social Services DS1.

 Required for all Child Development majors and certificates.
-May be offered as an honors section.

 An introductory Child Development course which covers the theory of human development focusing on growth from conception through adolescence.
 The physical, cognitive, and social-emotional domains, and ways in which biological and diverse environments influence growth, will be studied.
 Students identify typical and atypical development and apply strategies to promote healthy child development in their personal and professional lives.